spotlightpa/poor-richard/content/_index.md

-title-tag = "Spotlight PA: Pennsylvania news and investigations" donate-hed = "Support Spotlight PA's vital investigative & public service journalism." donate-text = "Our work is only possible with the support of our readers."
+title-tag = "Spotlight PA: Pennsylvania news and investigations" donate-hed = "Support Spotlight PA's vital investigative & public service journalism." donate-text = "Our work is only possible with the support of our readers." newsletter-hed = "Sign up for our newsletters" newsletter-dek = "Get the top stories and best investigative journalism from across Pa. with our free newsletters."
 +++